tum-esi/common-coding-conventions/README.md

 &nbsp;
 ## [Naming](#user-content-naming)

 Code should communicate behavior to other humans with lower complexity than the behavior it inherits.
-Abstracting with meaningful names is therefore most important for readability.
+Since code mostly consists of custom names, your ability to abstract concepts with meaningful names is most important for readability.